 As US states regulate marijuana consumption for medical and recreational use, healthcare providers feel further training is crucial.

-11. Licensed healthcare providers are inclined to prescribe marijuana to patients.
+11. Over 70% of licensed healthcare providers are inclined to prescribe marijuana to patients.

 (BMC Family Practice)